Program Costs and Policies

 - Failure to maintain health and immunization requirements

-- Providing false information to the program.
+- Providing false or incomplete information to the program.

 - Failure to meet didactic and clinical attendance requirement.